helium/HIP/0072-secure-concentrators.md

 defined as converting the offending Manufacturer's collateral balance into HNT and then removing the resulting HNT from circulation permanently.

-The Smart Contract will hold Manufacturer's stake balance in Stable Coins.
+The Smart Contract will hold Manufacturer's stake balance in HNT.
+The Smart Contract will use the HNT price oracle to dynamically calculate $10 USD worth of HNT at the time of Onboarding transaction.

 ## Hotspot Mechanics